ilyamkin/science-calc/README.md

 #The Scientific Calculator

-The Scientific Calculator is a calculator then implements arithmetic operations in different number systems.
+The Scientific Calculator is a calculator that implements arithmetic operations in different number systems.

 ##Features